-- a) the transfer submission and transfer viva; - b) the thesis submission and viva examination. - 9.
+- 9. This Procedure applies to the assessment of research elements of all postgraduate research degree programmes of the University, including: - a) the transfer submission and transfer viva; - b) the thesis submission and viva examination. - 10.
 The following are offences under this procedure - a) Plagiarism: Students/PGRs shall not intentionally or otherwise present someone else's work, in whole or in part, as their own.
 Work means any intellectual output, and typically includes text, data, images, sound or performance.